 Last year, working closely with the federal housing monitor, James E. Johnson, and his team, Westchester County, submitted an updated version of its implementation plan for building the fair and affordable housing and complying with other obligations required by the 2009 settlement.
 In October 2010, the monitor approved what he described as a linchpin of the implementation plan, the model ordinance.

 The proposed model ordinance provisions, Appendix D-1(i): Model Ordinance Provisions, supplement existing zoning codes in Westchester County's municipalities.

 On Feb.
 29, 2012, the county submitted to the federal housing monitor a report titled “Review and Analysis of Municipal Zoning Ordinances in Westchester County.”
 The report responds to the direction given in the Monitor's Report and Recommendation Regarding Dispute Resolution (Amended), issued on November 17, 2011 and includes an Appendix - “Compendium Data Tables of 43 Municipal Zoning Ordinances.”

 Related information and documents

 You may read the HUD letter, dated May 13, 2011, that Astorino has cited as an example of HUD overreaching the terms of the settlement, along with the press releases issued by the Astorino administration related to the housing settlement matter.

-You may also view the map of locations of affirmatively furthering, fair housing developments currently underway as of September 2011.
+View a map of locations of affirmatively furthering, fair housing developments currently underway, as of September 30, 2013.